Pauloa90/Manguezal-Club---Data-Centric---Milestone-Project/Readme.md

 ### User eXperience

     This web application was made for users who would like to make a review about the Manguezal Brewery beers and also have access to other user’s reviews.
 At the moment the company has 3 types of beers but eventually a different types are made for special occasions giving the option for user to add new beers and make a review about them as well.
 The market that I want to achieve is over age people who appreciate a good beer, and add value to the company.
-People who enjoy making part of a group where they can share experience with other people.
+    Peoplewho enjoy making part of a group where they can share experience with other people.
 Also those users will be able to read others reviews and make them able to edit and delete their own review.
 On the webpage users will be able to have more information about the company such as social media and information about the brewery process.
     As a user I want to be able to:
 	1. make a comment a review about the beers I have tasted;
 	2. edit the review made (review, date, name or beer);